Rebar Calculator guide

 How to use the Rebar Calculator

 The Rebar Calculator estimates a simple two-direction grid for rectangular slabs.
-It counts bars in both directions, totals linear feet, then converts that length into stock bars to buy.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+It counts bars in both directions, totals linear feet, adds waste, then converts that length into stock bars to buy.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Rebar Calculator